Doctoral programme in Neuroscience

 - Emilia Schwertner, Department of Neurobiology, Care Sciences and Society, KI

 - Lilly Schwieler, Department of Physiology and Pharmacology, KI

 - Camilla Svensson, Department of Physiology & Pharmacology, KI

 - Eric Westman, Department of Neurobiology, Care Sciences and Society, KI

 Application and admission to courses on doctoral level

 Application to courses is made directly in the Course catalogue at Karolinska Institutet.
-The available courses on doctoral level are announced once per semester.
-The catalogue for courses is published on ki.se around April 15 respectively October 15 and is open for application during one month.
+The available courses at the doctoral level are announced once per semester.
+The catalogue for courses is published on ki.se around 15 April respectively 15 October and is open for application during one month.

 After the application period is closed the applicant can only be admitted according to availability.
 A late application is made directly to the course organizer.
 KI's courses are open for registered doctoral students at all universities and colleges.
 If space allows, other applicants may also be accepted.